Using our spare change to see positive “change” in our local communities

 Operation Round Up® is an incredible program that operates much like our cooperative, where people work together for the good of all.

-2020 Deadlines for grant applications are close of business the first Thursday in February, July and November:
+Deadlines for grant applications are the close of business the first Thursday in:

-The Electric Trust Board meets to consider grant applications on the following Thursdays:
+The Electric Trust Board meets to consider grant applications on the first Thursdays in:

 Scholarships available through Operation Round Up®